Russian figure skaters set to get Olympic bronze ahead of Canada despite Valieva's disqualification

 “Skate Canada strongly disagrees with the ISU’s position on this matter and will consider all options to appeal this decision,” the country’s figure skating body said in a statement Tuesday.

-The final decision on awarding medals is for the International Olympic Committee, which the ISU said was consulted before amending the results as the event organizer.
+The final decision on awarding medals is for the International Olympic Committee, which the head of the United States Olympic and Paralympic body said Tuesday is “as eager as we are” to get the gold medals to the American skaters.

+“There is no scenario at this point in which Team USA is not the gold medal winners,” USOPC chief executive Sarah Hirshland told reporters on a call, “so we are focused on getting the gold medals awarded.”

+Skating’s world body is responsible for amending the Olympic event result and said Tuesday it had consulted with the IOC.

 “The ISU is in close contact with the International Olympic Committee and the relevant ISU member federations in regard to the implementation of this decision,” the governing body said Tuesday.